conversejs/converse.js/docs/source/development.rst

         // The following line registers your plugin. converse_api.plugins.add('myplugin', {

+            initialize: function () {
+                // Converse.js's plugin mechanism will call the initialize
+                // method on any plugin (if it exists) as soon as the plugin has
+                // been loaded.

+                // Inside this method, you have access to the protected "inner"
+                // converse object, from which you can get any configuration
+                // options that the user might have passed in via
+                // converse.initialize.
+These values are stored in the
+                // "user_settings" attribute.

+                // Let's assume the user might in a custom setting, like so:
+                // converse.initialize({
+                //      "initialize_message": "My plugin has been initialized"
+                // });
+                //
+                // Then we can alert that message, like so: alert(this.converse.user_settings.initialize_message);
+            },

             myFunction: function () {
                 // This is a function which does not override anything in
                 // converse.js itself, but in which you still have access to